DYRECT Computed Tomography: DYnamic Reconstruction of Events on a Continuous Timescale: Results

 To study the interplay between the orientation and the temporal resolution of the dynamic event detection, we compared the orientation of the reconstructed dynamic features to the acquisition angle at the instantaneous transition time, which is at the time scale of a single radiograph.
 When two evolving structures align in the time-dependent acquisition geometry, it may affect the ability of the reconstruction algorithm to estimate the proper transition time.
 In figure~\ref{fig:bubble_tracking}, different regions affected by the rupture event were tracked in the sinogram domain to gain intuition in the difference sinogram.
 In the parallel beam geometry, the contrast of the film wall was highest at the acquisition angle of $\theta$ = 72\textdegree.
 This does not align with the acquisition angle at the rupture angle at $\theta^*$ = 144\textdegree.
 Therefore, there was a distinct view on the evolution along the plane of the film wall, but to a smaller extent in the transverse direction. \\

 It is conceivable that the physical evolution of the rupture event was not unambiguously reconstructed.
-Indeed, in figure~\ref{fig:bubble_coalescence_rec}, the film wall appears to become thinner starting from one side during the rupture, which conflicts with the intuition that this film wall thinning is a symmetrical process.
-This ambiguity is a fundamental limitation of the single-source CT acquisition process, where the result is directly affected by the interplay between the internal dynamics and the time-dependent geometry of the acquisition. \\ \\
+Indeed, in figure~\ref{fig:bubble_coalescence_rec}, the film wall appears to become thinner starting from one side during the rupture, which conflicts with the intuition that the thinning of this film is a symmetrical process.
+This ambiguity is a fundamental limitation of the single-source CT acquisition process, where the result is directly affected by the interaction between the internal dynamics and the time-dependent geometry of the acquisition. \\ \\